 4. How long do I need to prepare for the GRE?

-Preparing for the GRE depends on how much time you have before you application deadlines, and your skill level in the areas the GRE tests.
-If you are way behind on your math, reading and comprehension skill, then you should take up to three months.
-But many students prepare in only a few weeks, as the GRE is a more familiar exam in both the content and format than other tests such as the LSAT, and does not take as long to complete as the MCAT.
+Preparing for the GRE depends on how much time you have before your application deadlines and your skill level in the areas the GRE tests.
+If you are way behind on your math, reading, and comprehension skills, then you should take up to three months.
+But many students prepare in only a few weeks, as the GRE is a more familiar exam in both content and format than other tests such as the LSAT and does not take as long to complete as the MCAT.

 5. When should I take the GRE?

-6. Is there any difference between graduate program that don’t require GRE and those that do?
+6. Is there any difference between graduate programs that don’t require GRE and those that do?

 No, not really.
 There are differences between graduate programs, in general, but many programs have simply removed the test from their admission requirements without having any significant impact on their curricula or teaching methods.